 With the expansion of legalization has come far more opportunities for growers to operate throughout the world.
 With this change comes less and less need for Brick Weed, and to creatively ship cannabis throughout the world.
 As local growing develops, there is also a focus on creating more high-quality strains.
 Many growers and retailers are hesitant to brick high quality weed, because the additional THC tends to flake off, so chances are you’ll be seeing less and less of this product, and more quality cannabis being shipped more openly.

-That said, large medical operations will still need to make use of efficient shipping strategies, and some medical strains will still be shipped in a more condescend form.
-So, if you are someone who mainly smokes medical cannabis and if you order your supply in quantity, you may see this dense bricked weed pop up again (although it’s probably very unlikely).
+That said, large medical operations will still need to make use of efficient shipping strategies, and some medical strains will still be shipped in a more compact form.
+So, if you are someone who mainly smokes medical cannabis and if you order your supply in quantity, you may see dense brick weed pop up again (although it’s probably very unlikely).